robatron/matryoshka-test/README.md

 ### Why?

-My coworkers and I wanted to explore some interesting browser-specifc nested-element behavior when viewing bloated [SharePoint](http://sharepoint.microsoft.com) pages.
+My coworkers and I wanted to explore some interesting browser-specifc nested-element behavior we found when viewing bloated [SharePoint](http://sharepoint.microsoft.com) pages.

 Also, because Fridays are meant for silly projects.